 I am always a bag of mixed emotions once I begin feeding my babies solid foods.
 On the one hand, it's so fun to introduce our kids to new foods and experiences, but on the other, it's just another reminder of the irreversible passing of time.
 Sigh.

-I wrote about introducing solid foods and have shared some of my baby food recipes.
+I wrote about introducing solid foods - don't forget ot keep eating these lactation cookies when you start! and have shared some of my baby food recipes.
 I want to help take the guesswork out of feeding your babies and show you just how easy it is to make your own baby food at home, starting with this Homemade Sweet Potato Baby Food Recipe.

 When my first baby was ready to eat solids I did a ton of research before I started.
 So I'm hoping that my experiences with 6 kids can help all of you moms out there!
 I usually start by feeding my babies sweet potato puree!